-- Scrutinize their domestic health insurance policy to see what medical services may or may not be covered abroad.
+- Carefully review domestic health insurance policies to determine what medical services are and are not covered overseas.

-- Carry copies of their insurance policy identity cards, including any supplemental insurance purchased for a trip, and insurance claim forms.
+- Carry insurance policy identity cards (including supplemental travel health insurance) and insurance claim forms.

-- Retain copies of all bills and receipts for medical care received abroad.
+- Keep copies of all charges and receipts for medical care received.

 - Leggat PA, Carne J, Kedjarune U. Travel insurance and health.
 J Travel Med.
 1999 Dec;6(4):243–8.